extemporelang/extemporelang.github.io/_docs/guides/note-level-music.md

 ## Beat & tempo {#beat-tempo}

 'Bring back the beat' I hear you say.
 OK, on to beat & tempo.
 In this section we're going to need a drum instrument.
-What a coincidence---there's <span role="doc">another guide &lt;making-an-instrument&gt;</span> which shows you how to do exactly that!
+What a coincidence---there's [another guide]({{site.baseurl}}{% link _docs/guides/making-an-instrument.md %}) which shows you how to do exactly that!
 It'll take a bit of time to set up the first time, and you may have to download some samples (all free and legal, of course).
 But don't worry, I'll wait here till you get back.

 Got a drum sampler set up?
 Great.
 So far we have been using Extempore's default time standard---samples per second---to control rhythm and duration information.
 As musicians though, we are more used to working with beats and tempo.
 Here's a simple example working with samples.
-Note that throughout this tutorial I'm using a drum sampler, see <span role="doc">sampler</span> for details on how to set that up.
+Note that throughout this tutorial I'm using a drum sampler, see [sampler]({{site.baseurl}}{% link _docs/guides/sampler.md %}) for details on how to set that up.
 At the end of this page you'll find a list of general MIDI drum numbers which I'll be using in this tutorial: `*gm-cowbell*`, etc...

 ~~~~ sourceCode
 ;; assuming you've set up and loaded the drums sampler